shanujaiswal/Practice_Project/html/1)HTML Notes.md

 --> Used to make form
 --> <action> ---> Indicates where form data should be sent

---> If We add a "title" attribute within a <p> tag in HTML, it will essentially add a tooltip text that appears when you hover over the paragraph with your mouse, providing additional information about the paragraph content without changing the visible text itself;
+--> If We add a "title" attribute within a <p> tag in HTML, it will essentially add a tooltip text that appears when hover over the paragraph with mouse, providing additional information about the paragraph content without changing the visible text itself;
 --> An element Without Closing tag is known as void Element --> Text holder is used for writing more words